Are you vulnerable to union organizing?

 John F. Kennedy, 35th U.S. President, famously said, "When written in Chinese, the word 'crisis' is composed of two characters.
 One represents danger, and the other represents opportunity."
 How your business responds to a crisis can either lead to a deepening crisis or an opportunity.
 The opportunity lies in bringing out the best in people and help them function as a cohesive team.

-One of the most important steps your leaders can take is to develop a crisis communication management plan.
-Without great employee communication, especially for employees, you can’t affect the people involved.
-We have written a lot about transparent communication, and transparency is especially important during times of disruption.
+One of the most important steps your leaders can take is to develop a crisis communication management plan, with a dedicated crisis management team.
+Without great employee communication, especially for employees, you can't affect the people involved.
+We have written a lot about how transparent communication, and transparency is especially important during times of disruption.
 Hopefully, you already have strong positive employee relations when the crisis hits, giving your leaders a foundation to build a crisis management plan that takes advantage of the opportunity to build an even stronger team.

 What are the elements of effective crisis communication that are focused on employees?
 Following are the six basic elements on which you can develop a crisis communication management plan.